Ramuri: 1930s trends

 In a 1927 article for Sburătorul, which spoke of Sămănătorism as being soundly defeated, Aderca also noted that Făgețel was no longer interested in editorial work, and was mainly a printer, as well as a perennial candidate for the office of Craiova Mayor.
 This account is partly supported by Iorga.
 According to him, Făgețel had run the Ramuri enterprise into debt, and as a result had tried to win favors from the political establishment, joining the National Liberal Party.
 Aderca also noted that the defense of aesthetic traditionalism fell exclusively on Tomescu, whose long topical essay was hosted by Ramuri.
 To the rise of modernist culture, Tomescu was opposing the poetry of apparent neo-Sămănătorists, including Voiculescu and Radu Gyr.
 With Iorga no longer in charge, in mid-1929 Arghezi published in Ramuri a tribute to Aderca himself, described therein as one of the most accomplished aesthetes in modern Romania.
 As remarked by journalist A. P. Samson, Ramuri had "discarded N. Iorga's directional flashes in favor of being nudged into potholes by Tudor Arghezi, who is strong as a poet, but a scatographer in his prose".

+At a literary meeting staged by Ramuri in 1929, Arghezi proceeded to explore his own roots (described by Tomescu as planted in "Oltenia's vigorous soil"), and gave some of his first impressions regarding the region's natural beauty.
 Arghezi took his polemic with Iorga further.
 Also in 1929, he published in Ramuri the piece "Dobitoacele noastre literare", wherein he argued that traditionalist literature had treated peasants as "dumb animals", incapable of adapting themselves to the benefits of civilization.
 Still an occasional contributor to Ramuri, Tomescu published articles which (as Durnea notes) effectively conceded that Sămănătorism had died.
-Popescu-Polyctet returned at Ramuri in 1929 to produce an anthology of Oltenian verse.
+Epigrammatist Ion Popescu-Polyctet was also at Ramuri in 1929, producing an anthology of Oltenian verse.
 Făgețel's magazine put out a bibliophile edition, also in 1929.
 "As large as an encyclopedia", it took a gold medal for design at the Barcelona International Exposition, but was no longer in print in 1930–1933.
 Craiova's Ramuri hall was by then a venue for public debates, airing a large array of grievances and projects.
 Around 1930, Cruceanu, who had joined the clandestine Romanian Communist Party, appeared there to lecture on monopolies and cartels.
 This topic allowed him to flaunt conventions by citing Vladimir Lenin's Imperialism, the Highest Stage of Capitalism as a scientific reference.
 On 7 August 1933, Grigore Filipescu, who favored economic liberalism as a means of tackling the Great Depression, was scheduled to speak at Ramuri; his intervention was prevented by advocates of debt relief.